NOAA-EMC/UPP/README.md

 CMake is used to manage all builds of the UPP.
 The script `UPP/tests/compile_upp.sh` can be used to automatically build UPP on fully supported platforms where HPC-stack is supported.
-Details in this script can be used to build on new platforms.
+Details in this script can be used to build on new platforms

 ## Disclaimer